perronemirko/nestjsMicroservices/README.md

 This is the TCP/REDIS/gRPC <B>server side microservices</B> from Brian Johnson tutorial on youtube.
 I would like to thanks Him for its tutorial on microservices.

-From git commit 2ca392e5c71f3d9080e58593eb746adc0a1fe590 on it will be implemented gRPC instead of TCP/REDIS
+(Protobuf are like TypeScript definition file or a Graphql Schema) From git commit 2ca392e5c71f3d9080e58593eb746adc0a1fe590 on it will be implemented gRPC instead of TCP/REDIS

 <p align="center">